 Uber Faces More Problems as Drivers Bail From Their Service

-Leon casino, In May 2016, Austin voters decided to require fingerprint-based background checks for ridesharing drivers, which led Uber and Lyft to choose to cease operations.
+In May 2023, Austin voters decided to require fingerprint-based background checks for ridesharing drivers, which led Uber and Lyft to choose to cease operations.
 Since that time, a number of new companies — now compliant with the fingerprint requirements — have cropped up in the city.

 Several companies — Ride Austin, Fare and Fasten — are making names for themselves as the city’s most popular for ridesharing.